kollokollo/MQTT-Hyperdash/doc/MQTT-rule-engine-howto.md

 The concept of rule engines is not new and can be found in other automation concepts as well.
-This implementation is focused on high performance quick reaction, and reliablility.
+This implementation is focused on high performance quick reaction, and reliability.
 Using them is not very complicated.

 ### MQTT-Hyperdash rule engines

 MQTT-Hyperdash provides a framework with which you can very quickly define and program rule engines.
-You only need to specify the main code fraction of your algorithm, and the framework will take care of collecting all data trigger your routines and bublish the results.
-For the rule itself the data is available as if they are in normale variables to calculate with.
-No communication overhead nned to be programmed.
+You only need to specify the main code fraction of your algorithm, and the framework will take care of collecting all data trigger your routines and publish the results.
+For the rule itself the data is available as if they are in normal variables to calculate with.
+No communication overhead need to be programmed.

 You can make tree different base kinds of rule engines:

-1. An engine which will be triggered on a set of topics changes and then perform any action an the local machine (ineract with the hardare, perform switching tasks, excecute external programs or shell scripts.
+1. An engine which will be triggered on a set of topics changes and then perform any action an the local machine (interact with the hardware, perform switching tasks, execute external programs or shell scripts, or simply log the data and write them to a file or database.

 2. An engine which performs measurement tasks in a loop and publishes the measured results to the MQTT-Network.
-The rule itself need perform the measuremnet code, access the hardware, do calculatons.
+The rule itself need perform the measurement code, access the hardware, do calculations.
 The results are stored in a data area and the framework takes care of publishing it.

 3. An engine which waits for triggers from a set of input topics, use even more topics data (without been triggered by it) and then calculate something.
 The results are stored in a data area and the framework takes care of publishing it.
-All data is transparently availableto the rule itself as if it was normal variable content.
+All data is transparently available to the rule itself as if it was normal variable content.

 And of course any grade of mixture of these three base concepts.

-There are three example rules providedwith this package to demonstrate the usage in any of these cases. sysmeasure.rule, commander.rule and demo.rule.
+There are four example rules provided with this package to demonstrate the usage in any of these cases:

+* sysmeasure.rule
+* syslogger.rule
+* commander.rule and
+* demo.rule.

 ### The framework